nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Undo last command: `undo`

-Undo the last command that changed HackNet. <br>
+Undo the last command that changes HackNet. <br>
 Only these commands that changed HackNet can be undone:
 * Add
 * Delete